tschettervictor/bsd-apps/README.md

 ## Important

 Some applications have quite a few variables that need adjusting.
 I have tried to include each one in the Bastillefile, so it can be changed using the `--arg` flag.
 Nextcloud is probably the one that is the most complex, because it allows you to choose MariaDB or PostgreSQL as a database.
 This changes the database mount path.
 MariaDB stores data at `/var/db/mysql` while PostgreSQL stores data at `/var/db/pgsql`.
 If you run the nextcloud template, you should set the ``DB_PATH`` variable to the proper location (noted in the nextcloud README).
-See the below example for running the nextcloud template with a self-signed certificate.
+See the below example for running the nextcloud template with PostgreSQL and a self-signed certificate.

 ```
 bastille template jailname bsd-apps/nextcloud \
+  --arg DB_TYPE=PostgreSQL \
-  --arg DB_PATH=/var/db/mysql
+  --arg DB_PATH=/var/db/pgsql \
   --arg COUNTRY_CODE=US \
   --arg HOST_NAME=mydomain.com \
   --arg TIME_ZONE=America/Denver \